 3) The Operate stage is where those responsible carry out the activity to acquire or generate, manage, and support exploitation of data or information from this activity

-4) The Exploit stage is where those responsible maintain the data or information useable and adding Provenance if possible and proposed as part of activity.
+4) The Exploit stage is where those responsible maintain the data or information in a useable form and add Provenance if possible and proposed as part of activity.
 It also handles de-accessioning of the data if appropriate.

+The next subsection will provide a few additional paragraphs describing the high-level actors, activities, and deliverables.
+Within each of these stages, we will then provide a more detailed breakdown of the high-level activities and typical deliverables.
+Once this framework has been defined, we will be able to provide guidelines for activities that need to be performed during these stages to address a number of different data and information stewardship concerns.
+Within this first Recommendation we will focus on preservation.
+We intend to identify and provide guidelines for preservation concerns and activities that would ideally take place at each stage.
+Subsequent Recommendations will address additional aspects that should be addressed at each stage of the Information Lifecycle Framework.
+For example, future Recommendations or issues of this first Recommendation could address Data Management Plans, Risk Management issues, etc.

 Formulate Stage